davidrhoden/davidrhoden-basic-netlify/timeline/my-grandfather-died-apr-23-1998.md

 ---

 It was a little unexpected, though not totally.
 I had to get a bereavement fare to fly home.
-I spent some time with my cousins. my cousin cheryl told a phenomenal story about her and my grandfather which I'll write here later.
+I spent some time with my cousins.
+My cousin Cheryl told a phenomenal story about her and my grandfather which I'll write here later.

 The funeral was fine, though there was a small error.
 My grandfather's name was "Grady Lestoy Rhoden", and the preacher said his middle name as "Lester".
 Well, he was close.
-I'm not sure where "Lestoy" canme from anyway.
+I'm not sure where "Lestoy" came from anyway.